mapachurro/border-songs/binder/01-reach-the-pass/03-waylon-jennings-live.md

 Drunk at the Meskwaki casino
 Right where God intended me to be
 Looking up at the one man in this room
-Who's handled more cocaine then me
+Who's handled more cocaine than me

 Think back on the good times just an hour or so ago
 Before I got myself this drunk